etc27/RNAseq-workflow/README.md

     └── multiqc_report.html     <- Figures representing the logs from each step └── multiqc_data/           <- Folder of data that multiqc found from various log files
 ```

+### Explanation of MultiQC Figures
+MultiQC summarizes results from FastQC before and after trimming, as well as logs from the alignment and gene counts steps.
+Many of the figures in MultiQC are the same or similar to those produced from FastQC (see FastQC section above).
+One new figure in the FastQC section is **Sequence Counts**, displaying the sequence counts for each sample divided into unique reads and estimated duplicate reads.
+The ratio of unique to duplicate reads gives information about library complexity vs. sequencing depth.